wyattscarpenter/blog/readme.md

 If you don't know the C programming language, you may enjoy reading <https://github.com/wyattscarpenter/guide-to-c> to gain background for many of these posts.

 Weblog entries that are about philosophy instead of programming (or in addition to programming) are marked with 𝝋, unicode bold italic lowercase phi.
+Political philosophy is marked with 𝝅𝝋, pi-phi of the aforementioned style.

 <style> p { text-indent: 2em; font-family: garamond, georgia, times, serif, monospace; line-height: 1.2; } /* This line is merely to style the page correctly in systems that respect such styling; it has no semantic meaning otherwise. */ </style>